 Lift your customer journey with rich web front-ends

-The dynamic, service rich digital experiences of today and tomorrow are something most brands and organisations are trying to opt into, but in order to do so you have to have a basic understanding on rich front-ends.
+The dynamic, service rich digital experiences of today and tomorrow are something most brands and organizations are trying to opt into, but in order to do so you have to have a basic understanding on rich front-ends.

 So what are rich web front-ends, and how can they help boost your customer journey?

-In practice, a front-end influences the way you interact with a given web page or web application.
+In practice, a front-end influences the way you interact with a given web page or app.
 Let's make a comparison: In the old days you clicked a link, were sent to a site with a form, clicked "submit," before being sent to a "thank you" page.

 New solutions to functionality doesn't demand that you load new pages, as actions happen instantly.
 Try to imagine Facebook, where you read the news feed and interact with posts.
 The liking, commenting, or sharing happen instantly, on one page, without you being sent to a confirmation page.